-Hibernating in Ubuntu has been a bit of a nuisance for as long as I can remember.
+Hibernating in Ubuntu has been a nuisance for as long as I can remember.
 And sadly 20.04 is no different.
-Every new Ubuntu release slightly improves the process, but we're still nowhere near the "working out of the box" experience enjoyed in other operating systems.
+Each new Ubuntu release slightly improves the process, but we're still nowhere near the "working out of the box" experience enjoyed in other operating systems.
+A previous post covered getting hibernate working with

 The good news is GNOME settings in Ubuntu 20.04 now explicitly has an entry for deciding what the power button can do: